rollins-cms/mat310-spr20/sprint3/project.md

 Now, let's kick it up a notch and add a rule to our grammar for multiplication/division.

-## Part 1: The Y Programming Language -- v 0.2 -- Adding Multiplication and Division
+## Part 1: The Y Programming Language -- v 0.2 -- Adding Multiplication, Division and Modulo

 Here's an updated grammar for adding multiplication/division statements and expressions: